dmikii/bookbot/README.md

 # bookbot

-BootBot is a boot.dev project to practice git workflow
+BootBot is a Boot.dev guided project.

+Purpose:

+Create bot app to analyze text, and return word and character counts Practice git project workflow